Farewell Messages for a Colleague That's Leaving the Company

 Humorous Things to Write in a Farewell Card

 - Are you going away because of the layoff notice you heard will be out soon?
-But wait, you’re not included in the list of mediocre staff that we’re weeding out soon.
+But wait, you’re not included in the list of mediocre workers that we’re weeding out soon.
 Anyway, the only thing we’re going to miss is gossiping together.
 I wish you good luck and success!

-- You must be careful at your new place!
+- You must be careful in your new place!
 Just remember not to do something stupid that will make you end up back here—like what we did at the last Christmas party.
 I won’t be there to have your back at the next place, so keep your eyes peeled.
 Wishing you all the best!

 - I still don’t understand why you decided to leave the company.
 Do you think you can have tons of fun in your new office without us?
 Okay, let’s see who is going to miss what.